aniruthmp/1password-demo/docs/LEARN.md

 **A:** Great question!
 Think of these as different "languages" that AI systems speak depending on their use case:

 **MCP (Model Context Protocol)** - This is like giving tools to an AI assistant.
 Imagine Claude or ChatGPT needs to check a database - MCP lets them discover and call tools (like "get_credentials") as if they're built-in functions.
-It's standardized by Anthropic and uses a simple client-server model over stdio (standard input/output).
+It's standardized by Anthropic and uses JSON-RPC 2.0 over stdio (standard input/output) or HTTP with Server-Sent Events.
+Our implementation supports stdio transport with comprehensive tool definitions and error handling.

 **A2A (Agent-to-Agent Protocol)** - This is for agents collaborating with each other.
 Picture one agent that analyzes data needing credentials from a credential agent.
-A2A uses REST APIs and supports agent discovery through "Agent Cards" - like a business card that says "here's what I can do for you."
-It's designed for enterprise integration.
+A2A uses JSON-RPC 2.0 over HTTP(S) and supports agent discovery through "Agent Cards" - like a business card that says "here's what I can do for you."
+It's designed for enterprise integration with streaming support via Server-Sent Events and push notifications.

 **ACP (Agent Client Protocol)** - This is specifically for code editors and IDEs working with AI coding agents.
 Zed built this for their AI assistant to autonomously modify code.
 It's more conversational and session-based - the agent can ask the client to read files, write code, execute terminal commands.
+Our implementation includes natural language parsing for credential requests and comprehensive session management.

 **Why three?** Different ecosystems have different needs.
 CrewAI agents prefer REST APIs (A2A), Claude Desktop uses tools (MCP), and code editors need file system access (ACP).
 By supporting all three, our broker works everywhere.